Meredith E. Newman

 Environmental Science and Engineering

-· Introduction to Physical Science (Mars Hill College)
+· Introduction to Physical Science (Mars Hill University)

 Bhalla, V.K., V.P.
 Rajan, and M.E.
 Newman.
 1983.
 Alcohol Induced Luteinizing Hormone Receptor Deficiency at the Testicular Level.
 Alc.
 Clin.
 Ex.
 7(2): 153-162.